The Truths About Illegal Teeth Whitening

 There’s a huge market for cheap teeth whitening – and if you’re short on time and money it’s perhaps understandable that you might look twice at a special offer from someone who is not a registered dentist, or buy whitening products online.

-However, with a recent BBC report shining a light on illegal teeth whitening, it’s more important than ever that you’re armed with the facts.
+However, with a BBC report shining a light on illegal teeth whitening, it’s more important than ever that you’re armed with the facts.
 Despite legislation, the practice is on the rise in the UK, carried out by beauticians who have no training and use products containing as much as 300 times the legal amount of bleaching agent.
 The result?
 Excruciating pain, blistering, swelling and third-degree burns, along with tooth sensitivity for life.

 When done right, teeth whitening is a cost-effective dental procedure that produces excellent cosmetic results.
 See how we worded that?
 A dental procedure with cosmetic results – not the other way around!
 By law, it can only be carried out by a dental professional who is registered with the General Dental Council.
 That practitioner will have undergone special training to carry out teeth whitening that is both safe and effective.